 The benefits of blockchain in finance also include improved customer experience (up to 25%) and boosted efficiency (up to 40%).
 The app ecosystem of decentralized solutions is already vibrant.

-Thus, the number of decentralized applications has surpassed 4000 with 374 new dApps entering the ecosystem in December 2021.
+Thus, the number of decentralized applications has surpassed 8,000 in 2022, with over 800 new dApps since 2021.
 Other popular applications of blockchain include decentralized exchanges, lending, crypto trading, prediction markets, and other Defi solutions.

 Artificial intelligence is a staple for most digital solutions, including finance.
-Thus, AI in fintech had a market value of $7.91 billion in 2020 and is expected to reach $26.67 billion by 2026.
+Thus, AI in fintech had a market value of $8.23 billion in 2021 and is projected to reach $61.30 billion by 2031.
 The application area of smart systems in fintech is massive.
 From fraud detection and churn prediction to optical recognition, artificial intelligence optimizes trading activities and enhances personalized customer experience.

 Today, 66% of customers expect companies to understand their needs.
 In fintech, customer empathy stems from the insights extracted from Big Data.
 The latter is produced by transactions, credit scores, and other in-app financial tools.
 Using this data, businesses can foresee customer actions, adjust bank policies, and map strategies for growth.